World Cup 2018 TV coverage: how to watch all the action live from Russia - UPDATED

 Do you have a list of all the other national team squads?

 Yes, yes we do.
-Here are all 32 teams and the squads they are taking to Russia 2108.
+Here are all 32 teams and the squads for Russia 2108.

 Who is going to win the World Cup?
 What are England’s chances?